 Figure~\ref{fig:FractionInHRD} contains many informative features, despite possible biases.
-Future data releases will significantly improve upon Fig.~\ref{fig:FractionInHRD} by correcting for reddening and extinction and using larger number of objects with more accurate source classifications.
-For the time being, we remark that: \begin{itemize} \item The classical instability strip is clearly visible with variability in about 50-60~per~cent of the stars (although extinction limits the precision of this estimate). \item For evolved stars, red giants, and asymptotic giant branch stars, we find that higher luminosity and redder colour implies a higher probability of variability. \item The red clump has a very low fraction of variable stars in the \gaia data. \textit{Kepler} photometry of red clump stars has revealed complex variability at the $\mu$mag level that has been used extensively for asteroseismology, cf. Sect.~\ref{sect:introduction} and references therein. \item The classical ZZ\,Ceti location is extremely concentrated in colour and magnitude, with variability in about half of the stars. \item Extreme horizontal branch stars show a high probability of variability. \item The hottest and most luminous main sequence stars are very frequently variable \item There is a clear gradient towards larger fractions of variables above the low-mass main sequence stars. \end{itemize}
+Future data releases will significantly improve upon Fig.~\ref{fig:FractionInHRD} by correcting for reddening and extinction and using a larger number of objects with more accurate source classifications.
+For the time being, we remark the following. \begin{itemize} \item The classical instability strip is clearly visible with a variability in about 50-60\%~of the stars (although extinction limits the precision of this estimate). \item For evolved stars, red giants, and asymptotic giant branch stars, we find that higher luminosity and redder colour implies a higher probability of variability. \item The red clump has a very low fraction of variable stars in the \gaia data. \textit{Kepler} photometry of red clump stars has revealed complex variability at the micro-mag level that has been used extensively for asteroseismology, cf. Sect.~\ref{sect:introduction} and references therein. \item The classical ZZ\,Ceti location is extremely concentrated in colour and magnitude, with variability in about half of the stars.
+The concentration is due to the partial ionisation of hydrogen in the outer envelope of white dwarfs, which is developed only in extremely narrow ranges of effective temperatures \citep[see][]{FontaineBrassard2008}. \item Extreme horizontal branch stars show a high probability of variability. \item The hottest and most luminous main-sequence stars are very frequently variable. \item There is a clear gradient towards larger fractions of variables above the low-mass main-sequence stars. \end{itemize}